Waeed-Alrefaai/Flappy-Mind-Unity-Game/README.md

 2. Open the project using Unity.
 3. Open the main scene from the `Assets` folder.
 4. Press Play to start the game.

+## Challenges and Solutions

+- Implemented a Power Bar system that decreases after collisions.
+- Added a Shield reward system activated after collecting coins.
+- Developed Easy and Hard difficulty modes with different gameplay settings.
+- Designed a character selection shop and dynamic game flow.

 ## Developer